JoelBird/joelbird.github.io/index.md

 ## What is OpenProj?

-OpenProj helps projects on discord open their work to the community, allowing members to participate in the projects development and get rewarded with tokens belonging to that project.
+OpenProj helps projects on discord open their work to the community, allowing members to participate in the projects development and get rewarded with shares of that project.

-The tokens received can be exchanged for the project's products, held in anticipation of future value growth, and in the future, exchanged for their dollar value.

 ## OpenProj integration into discord server
 ## Initial Setup: